DAVED: Data Acquisition via Experimental Design for Data Markets: Introduction

 \section{Introduction}

-Recent breakthroughs in machine learning have heavily depended on the general availability and access to massive amounts of training data.
-Such collections are still, however, mostly the province of large companies, and it is an important agenda item for machine learning researchers to develop mechanisms that allow greater data access among smaller players.
-A related point is that many data providers have become resistant to having their data simply collected without their consent or without their participation in the fruits of predictive modeling.
-These trends motivate the study of \emph{data marketplaces}, which aim to incentivize data sharing between buyers and sellers~\cite{castro2023data,agarwal2019marketplace,travizano2020wibson}.
+Major breakthroughs in machine learning have only been possible due to the availability of massive amounts of training data.
+Such collections are still, however, mostly in the province of large companies, and it is an important agenda item for machine learning researchers to develop mechanisms that allow greater data access among smaller players.
+A related point is that many data owners have become resistant to having their data simply collected without their consent or without their participation in the fruits of predictive modeling, resulting in legal challenges against prominent AI companies.
+These trends motivate the study of \emph{data marketplaces}, which aim to incentivize data sharing between sellers, that provide access to data, and buyers, that pay compensation for data access~\cite{castro2023data,agarwal2019marketplace,travizano2020wibson}.

-In many applications, a data buyer has a specific goal in mind, and in particular wants to acquire training data to predict their test data in a specific context.
-For example, the buyer may be a patient who cares about diagnosing their own chest X-ray and is willing to pay some fixed budget to access other X-rays to train a model to have low error on their ``test set.''
-The revenue generated from the buyer's payment should be allocated according to how useful a seller's data point was in answering the buyer's query.
+In many applications, a data buyer has a specific goal in mind and, in particular, wants training data to predict their test data in a specific context.
+Accessing different datapoints may require different prices associated with each datapoint, which may reflect heterogeneous cost, quality, or privacy levels for each datapoint~\cite{nielsen99whose,li2014theory}.
+For example, the buyer may be a patient who cares about diagnosing their own chest X-ray and is willing to pay some fixed budget to access other X-ray images to train a model to have low error on their ``test set'' (see Figure~\ref{fig:teaser}).
+However, not all X-ray images will be equally relevant.
+Thus, we want to select only those seller datapoints that are most useful for answering the buyer's query and fit the buyer's budget.

-In this paper, we argue that current data valuation techniques are insufficient for the data market setting.
-We propose a fast, federated data selection method based on experimental design that achieves lower prediction error compared to centralized baselines.
-Unlike previous data valuation approaches, our method does not require a labeled held-out validation set and instead directly optimizes data selection for the buyer's unlabeled test data.
-This direct approach to data valuation avoids the issue of ``inference after selection,'' which can lead to overfitting on the validation set~\citep{vapnik1999overview,bartlett2002model}.
-Additionally, our approach naturally solves the problems of budget allocation and revenue simultaneously, which is rarely addressed together in current work in data valuation~\cite{zhao2023addressing}.

-In summary, our contributions are the following: \begin{enumerate} \item Analyze the challenges of current data valuation approaches for decentralized data markets, \item Propose a novel data acquisition procedure based on experimental linear design (see Figure~\ref{fig:teaser}), \item Design a scalable iterative algorithm using the Frank-Wolfe method (\citeyear{frank1956algorithm}) to solve the objective. \item Demonstrate state-of-the-art performance on several real-world medical datasets. \end{enumerate}